 - Sour cream, for garnish Add to list

-Wrap the beets in foil and bake them at 400° F for 1 hour or until fork tender.
+Wrap beets in foil and bake them at 400° F for 1 hour or until fork tender.
 (Or you may cook them in boiling water.)
 Cool and slip off the skins.
-Coarsely grate them with a grater blade in a food processor or on a box grater.
+Coarsely grate with a grater blade in a food processor or on a box grater.

-In a heavy pot, heat the oil or butter and sauté the onion, carrot and garlic for 5 minutes or until the onions are tender and lightly golden.
-Stir in the tomato paste and sugar and cook for 1 minute more.
-Pour in the stock and blend well with the onion mixture.
+In a heavy pot, heat oil or butter over medium heat.
+Sauté onion, carrot and garlic for 5 minutes or until onions are tender and lightly golden.
+Stir in tomato paste and sugar and cook for 1 minute more.
+Pour in stock and blend well with onion mixture.

-Add the cabbage, turnip, celery root and potatoes and simmer for 10 minutes.
-Stir in the beets and cook for 5 minutes more.
-Stir in the dill and vinegar or lemon juice.
+Add cabbage, turnip, celery root and potatoes and simmer for 10 minutes.
+Stir in beets and cook for 5 minutes more.
+Stir in dill and vinegar or lemon juice.
 Season with salt and pepper.

 Serve garnished with sour cream and chopped dill, and pass the pepper mill.